BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 >**EXAMPLE**
 In a scenario where your account has Nu.100,000 limit, then you or your sales agents can sell up to Nu.100,000 in tickets through the Sales Agent application.
 Once you have reached Nu.100,000 in sales receipts, the Lottery Platform will restrict any additional sales, until some/all outstanding sales receipts owing to BLL are remitted to BLL.

+At this point, you are required to remit some/all outstanding funds to BLL to free up additional sales credit.
+I.e. if you remitted Nu.30,000 to BLL at this point, then the balance owing would be reduced to Nu.70,000/Nu.100,000 and you or your sub-agents can sell another Nu.30,000 until your limit is exhausted.

 ## Securing your Sales Credit